javanile/hamper/README.md

 ## Support us

 Javanile is a community project agency based in Sicily, Italy.
-You'll find an overview of all our open source projects [on our website](https://www.javanile.org).
+You'll find an overview of all our projects [on our website](https://www.javanile.org).

 Does your business depend on our contributions?
 Reach out and support us on [Patreon](https://www.patreon.com/javanile).
 All pledges will be dedicated to allocating workforce on maintenance and new awesome stuff.